aesadde/aesadde.github.io/books.md

 ---

 <div id="books-content" class="mainContent">
-I will post here all the highlights and notes that I make when I read books.
+I will post here all the highlights and notes of the books I've been reading lately.
 </div>